jonathanolson/slither/notes/patterns.md

     - Rule search tree for fast solving?
     - Dirty rules:
       - Store "dormant" rules with <needs feature> for faster solving
+      - Basically "don't keep trying to match rules when we haven't changed any of their input features"
     - ... we could just BAKE the "no simple loops" thing into our rules, with potentially faster checks?
       - Would this reduce the number of rules?
         - !!!!!!!#$!#$!#$